TheQooseGoose/TheQooseGoose/README.md

 **Video Demo:** (Too early in development for a video)

 ### Design Rationale
-- In a multiplayer environment, players frequenrly diverage in spacing an intent.
+- In a multiplayer environment, players frequently diverge in spacing and intent.
 Some players cluster into a primary engagement zone, while others operate more independently as "lone wolves."
 A naive spawner that targets only the largest cluster of players risks leaving isolated players unchallenged, enabling objective completion with minimal resistance.
 To counter, the spawner will collect the current information of all AI squad officers and all players.
 Using the collected data, the spawner can determine which player is the *most* isolated from enemy AI and will use that player as the spawn-anchor.
-The next batch of AI will spawn (while abiding to the spawn rules) near to that isolated player.
+The next batch of AI will spawn (while abiding by the spawn rules) near that isolated player.

 ### Done
-- Spawned by server on game start.
+- Spawned by the server on game start.
 - Knows the number of connected players.
 - Ticks every 1.0 second to determine the AI cap (based on player-count), the existing AI, and however many AI are needed to reach the cap.
 - Isolation analysis.
-When finding a spawn location for the AI, figure out which player is the most isolated (furthest from nearest AI squad).
+When finding a spawn location for the AI, figure out which player is the most isolated (furthest from the nearest AI squad).
 Use that isolated player as the anchor to spawn the next batch of AI.
 -

 ### Planned
 - Prevent spawning <1Km to nearest player, prevent spawning >1.5Km to nearest player.
 (Players should never witness AI spawning.
 AI should not need to travel a gargantuan distance just to get within range of the nearest player).
-- The more mission-objectives completed, the greater the squad spawn-cap?
+- The more mission objectives completed, the greater the squad spawn-cap?
 Naturally increase the spawn-cap with time?

 ### Known Bugs
 -

 ### Needs Updating
 - Currently only tracks AI OFFICERS, not foot soldiers.
 When an Officer is killed, a new squad is spawned.
-If players prioritize killing Officers *only,* the game will continously spawn batches of 9 foot soldiers for every 1 officer killed.
-Needs a counter for AI foot soldiers so that a new squad can only be spawned when the AI officer cap is below quota AND AI soldier cap is 9 below quota.
+If players prioritize killing Officers *only,* the game will continuously spawn batches of 9 foot soldiers for every 1 officer killed.
+Needs a counter for AI foot soldiers so that a new squad can only be spawned when the AI officer cap is below quota, and the AI soldier cap is 9 below quota.
 (A squad is 10 AI, 1 Officer, 9 soldiers).
 Only spawn those 10 AI when there is room to spawn those 10 AI.

 ### Tradeoffs & Alternatives
 -